ustwo/ustwo.com-frontend/README.md

 With the current set of challenges and available browser features we found React.js to be a great solution to templating and events on the UI.
-The composability of components with the one way binding and "queryless" event handling offered by JSX templates is answering the right problems, without trying to do too much and become a framework.
+The composability of components with the one way binding and "queryless" event handling offered by JSX templates is solving the right problems, without trying to do too much and become a framework.
 The easy to implement server side rendering combined with the ability to prevent rerendering on client side (by internally doing a comparison to the virtual DOM) is also a great feature to make it a viable solution on mobile.

-To make it a single-page application we put Flux Routes and Store behind the React front end so that it can take over the navigation from the browser and load data from Wordpress by itself.
+To make it a single-page application we put Flux Routes and Store behind the React front end, so that it can take over the navigation from the browser and load data from Wordpress by itself.

-Since we need to precompile JSX anyway, in our quest to minimise the number of libraries (like Underscore, etc) and push a future-proof way of working with JavaScript, we adopted a lot of ES6 features (by transpiling the code with Babel for now).
+Since we need to precompile JSX anyway, in our quest to minimise the number of libraries (like Underscore, etc) and push a future-proof way of working with JavaScript, we adopted a lot of ES6 features by transpiling the code with Babel.

-As for the CSS, we're using SASS to be able to split our styles and store them together with the components.
-But in general we're trying to minimise the reliance on SASS language specific features and instead write as much pure CSS as possible, getting ready for a CSS Next / PostCSS world.
+As for the CSS, we're using Sass to be able to split our styles and store them together with the components.
+But in general we're trying to minimise the reliance on Sass language specific features and instead write as much pure CSS as possible, getting ready for a CSS Next / PostCSS world just as we did with ES6.

 For the animated illustrations on the site we use SVG sequences, controlled by a small React component.
-All the static vector symbols are stored in one, external SVG sprite, polyfilled for old Internet Explorers with [SVG for Everybody][15].
+This is unfortunately only possible with inlining SVGs, but all the static vector symbols are stored in one, external SVG sprite, polyfilled for old Internet Explorers with [SVG for Everybody][15].

 ### Node app

-Express, Flux routes

-Isomorphic rendering
+Since all the heavy content work is done for is in Wordpress, our Node / Express app is kept as light as possible.
+The only two main responsibilities are delivering fully baked HTML files through running React rendering on the prefetched content and responding to the same routes as the front end app does.

 ### Nginx

-Reverse proxy
+As we had quite a lot of components (or microservices if you will) to tie together – multiplied by production + staging + dev environments – we didn't want to overburden our Node server and decided to put an Nginx proxy in place.

 ### Build tools

-Make, NPM scripts

-Browserify, Babel

-Autoprefixer, LibSASS
+While we started out using Gulp for our frontend builds which was a very convenient start point for quickly iterating different combination of tools, in the end we settled on shell scripts using the fastest command line builds of libraries.

+For JavaScript we're using Browserify (plus Persistify caching) to process our code with Babel and resolve dependencies using Aliasify.
+Our Sass code is compiled using SassC with PostCSS's Autoprefixer taking care of vendor prefixing.
+All this happens in a dedicated compiler Docker image, so that we can keep the production application as lean as possible.

+To get the Docker environment up and running and to tie all of the above together, we created a fleet of Makefiles to get some extra flexibility with shared variables and task composition on top of shell scripting.

 ## Inclusion